joedski/musings/Vue General/Journal 2019-09-18 - A Vuex Module for Forms.md

 - I could create a separate controller, and just use that.
 - I could create a Vuex module, and use that.
 - I could just manage them on the Form state.
+  - I could manage them as a separate module-state slice.
+  - I could just store them as more each-form state, or even each-field state.

 The Vuex module one sounds heavy, and I'm not certain it's entirely necessary.
 Dunno.
 I mean, either one will have to have defined operations, so and it's not like the debounces themselves are actually used for rendering, so regardless of how the state is stored there's no real difference on redraws.

 The Form State option is sort of between the two: it's in Vuex, but not a separate module.
 That might make it trivial to lift out, but if we do that, why not just make it one in the first place?
 Hum.

+One thing I think I'll avoid, though, is interleaving management of those with the fields themselves.
+It's orthogonal, so not something that should be a part of the fields state.

 There's just 3 different operations: